boundary/boundary-event-plugins/nagios/README.md

 ```

+**NOTE:** For OMD implementations

+The boundary_eventhandlers.mk file should be placed in the $OMD_ROOT/etc/check_mk/conf.d directory and will be applied to the managed Nagios instance once OMD is restarted.

 #### Enable USER2 Macro
 NOTE: The following assumes a standard default Nagios installation.
 The USER2 macro is used by the commands that call the Boundary Event Handler script.
 It assumed that the USER2 macro is defined as `/usr/local/nagios/libexec/eventhandlers`